New York New York

 The city had a festive buzz but was not crazy busy like it would have been closer to Christmas and New Year’s.

-We stayed at the Yotel Hotel in Manhattan which was a great location.
-It was far enough off Broadway and Times Square to avoid the hustle and bustle but close enough that we could walk right into the center.
+We stayed at the Yotel New York in Manhattan which was a great location.
+It was far enough off Broadway and Times Square to avoid the hustle and bustle but close enough that we could walk right into the centre.

 The hotel itself was perfect for what we needed.
 It was very clean and super quirky.
 The rooms were small but certainly cleverly planned.
 On entering the room there was lots of space to move around and store our suitcases etc.